Two Gestational Sacs – What It Means | Clear Pregnancy Facts

 Dizygotic (Fraternal) Twins

 Dizygotic twins arise from two separate eggs fertilized by two different sperm cells.
-Each fertilized egg implants separately in the uterus, creating its own gestational sac and placenta.
+Each fertilized egg implants separately in the uterus, creating its own gestational sac and usually its own placenta.
 This naturally leads to two distinct sacs on an ultrasound.

 Fraternal twins are genetically unique individuals, just like any siblings born at different times.
-Because each embryo has its own sac and placenta, risks related to shared placental blood flow are minimal.
+Because each embryo usually has its own sac and placenta, risks related to shared placental blood flow are minimal compared with twins who share one placenta.

 Monozygotic (Identical) Twins